cristianoliveira/awesome4girls/README.md

   - [Made with Code](https://www.madewithcode.com/)

     Made with Code is an initiative launched by Google on 19 July 2014.
 Google aimed to empower young women in middle and high schools with computer programming skills.
-It revolves primarily around providing online activities for young girls to learn coding on its website.
+It revolves primarily around providing online activities for young girls to learn to code on its website.

   - [PrograMaria](http://www.programaria.org/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/0/05/Flag_of_Brazil.svg" alt="Brazil" width="30"> - *Lang: PT-BR only*